debuffed/2005-Interface/README.md

 How to setup:

-1. Go to the Interface Styles plugin on runelite and choose the 2005 Gameframe.
+1. Go to the Interface Styles plugin on Runelite and choose the 2005 Gameframe.

 2. Add "Resource packs" plugin on Runelite from the Plugin Hub section.